Wall and Ceiling Lining

 Delivery Location: Orange College, Anson Street Campus

-This course is for people who would like to complete an apprenticeship in Wall & Ceiling lining.
-Access to a suitably equipped Wall & Ceiling lining based employment for workplace experience and reinforcement of learning plus employer endorsement.
-Attendance will be at the Anson Street campus with site visits for employer endorsement and onsite assessment.
-The enrolment process must be completed and payment made before attending class.
-Please contact Kevin French (02) 6391 4045 or Peter Schupfer (02) 6338 2572 for further information.
+This course is for people who would like to complete an apprenticeship in wall and ceiling lining.
+Access to a suitable equipped work based employment for workplace experience and reinforcement of learning plus employer endorsement

 This program includes activities which are to be completed in your own time.